facebook/react-native/README.md

 - Fellow developers write and publish React Native modules to npm and open source them on GitHub.
 - Making modules helps grow the React Native ecosystem and community.
 We recommend writing modules for your use cases and sharing them on npm.
 - Read the guides on Native Modules ([iOS](http://facebook.github.io/react-native/docs/native-modules-ios.html), [Android](http://facebook.github.io/react-native/docs/native-modules-android.html)) and Native UI Components ([iOS](http://facebook.github.io/react-native/docs/native-components-ios.html), [Android](http://facebook.github.io/react-native/docs/native-components-android.html)) if you are interested in extending native functionality.

+## Upgrading

+React Native is under active development.
+See the guide on [upgrading React Native](https://facebook.github.io/react-native/docs/upgrading.html) to keep your project up-to-date.

 ## Opening Issues